For information regarding eligibility for enrolment to GWSC please email your enquiry to Enrolment_Enquiries@gwsc.vic.edu.au

 - Proof of residency must be determined before the enrolment process can begin.
 Families are required to present documentation that proves they are living in the property such as utility bills/connection notices or a removalist account, and must include a current driver's licence (indicating a residential address in the College's Schools Neighbourhood area)

-- If the College is unable to offer a place in the appropriate year level the College will assist the family in enrolling into another neighbourhood school, where the student will complete his/her secondary education
+- If the College is unable to offer a place in the appropriate year level the College will assist the family in enrolling into another neighbourhood school, until a place becomes available.

 - Students who have a permanent residential address within the school neighbourhood area are to maintain accurate and up-to-date student, family, and residency records